Elegant, sturdy, makes espresso and brewed coffee, better than Starbucks Verismo and Keurig: Nespresso Vertuoline 2in1 capsule machine.

 Nespresso VertuoLine vs Verismo V: Both machines can do coffee and espresso, they have automatic pod disposal and bin storage, and have programmable volume option.
 Nespresso offers a slightly better machine quality and makes better crema.
 It also allows you to program the desired water volume for from 0.3 oz to 17 oz – with Verismo that’s 1 oz to 7 oz range.
 The pod price is pretty much the same but since you sometimes need two Verismo pods to brew a decent cup size, Nespresso pods will cost less total.
 Verismo V retails for $149.00 ($179.00 for machine and frother bundle), but you can get Vertuoline at a similar price when on sale.

 VertuoLine vs Keurig 2.0: VertuoLine offers better quality, options and most important – it can do coffee and espresso.
 Keurig 2.0 can do only regular coffee and tea.
-At the other hand, you can buy k-cups at your local grocery store, they come in over 250 varieties and they are cheaper than Vertuoline pods.
+On the other hand, you can buy k-cups at your local grocery store, they come in over 250 varieties and they are cheaper than Vertuoline pods.

 Nespresso Vertuoline vs Original line: The original like machines like Inissia cost less.
 The main advantage of original line is the fact that it offers 27 different pod options, at $0.70 – 0.75 per pod.
 The Vertuoline has 14 pod options and the price per espresso pod is $0.85.
 The main advantage of Vertuoline machines is the fact that they make espresso and brewed coffee, while Original line makes only espresso.